 - Another type of hearing protection is the earmuff.
-Earmuffs are another common choice when it comes to hearing protection. - Some advantages of earmuffs are that they are easy to put on properly, making it more likely that you will receive their maximum noise reduction. - Also, they can be adjusted to fit anyone and after a proper cleaning can be shared with other employees.. - Of course, ear muffs also have a few disadvantages.
+Earmuffs are another common choice when it comes to hearing protection. - Some advantages of earmuffs are that they are easy to put on properly, making it more likely that you will receive their maximum noise reduction. - Also, they can be adjusted to fit anyone and after a proper cleaning can be shared with other employees. - There are some disadvantages to ear muffs.
 Some people find their tight fit uncomfortable and they can feel hot when working in high temperatures. - Earmuffs can also interfere with other protective equipment such as face shields or hardhats, but this can be overcome by using specialized equipment or adapters. - Before putting on a pair of earmuffs, check the cushions of the cups for tears and inspect the muffs and headband for other damage.
 If you discover any defects, get a new pair. - To be effective, the foam padding around the earmuff must make a good seal all the way around your ear.
-When putting on earmuffs, make sure your hair doesn't interfere with a secure seal.
+When putting on earmuffs, make sure your hair doesn't interfere with a secure seal. - It's important for all workers to understand that any required hearing protection has been selected to provide the appropriate noise reduction for the level of noise in your work area.
+This protection must be worn properly and consistently to prevent hearing loss. - If you have any questions or concerns about your hearing protection, please work with your supervisor to find a type of protection that works for you.